daisygunn/la-petite-traveller/README.md

 The below websites were used for the content:

-Most of the content was created by me but I used Trip Advisor and Wikiepedia for some facts on some of the destinations in Sri Lanka.
+I wrote most of the content but I used Trip Advisor and Wikiepedia for some facts on some of the destinations in Sri Lanka.

 A number of the images were taken by me but the rest were found on [Unsplash](https://unsplash.com/s/photos/sri-lankan).